vmikk/seqhasher/README.md

 - Fast processing of FASTA files (thanks to [shenwei356/bio](https://github.com/shenwei356/bio) package)
 - Support for multiple hash algorithms: SHA1, MD5, xxHash, CityHash, MurmurHash3, ntHash, and BLAKE3
+- Supports reading from STDIN and writing to STDOUT
 - Option to output only headers or full sequences
 - Case-sensitive hashing option
 - Customizable output format (e.g., include filename in the header)